Is ProScout a Scam?

 So, is it a Scam?

-Technically, no. I wouldn't say they're running a scam, because they do connect a very small portion of their invitees with representation and thus, real modeling and acting work.
+Technically, no. We wouldn't say they're running a scam, because they do connect a very small portion of their invitees with representation and thus, real modeling and acting work.
 Mainly on the West Coast in print, commercial, and television.

 Besides, it's an extremely poor investment in your acting career.
 You're spending time, travel, energy, and $800 for what?